mymmrac/telego/.github/ISSUE_TEMPLATE/bug_report.md

-[//]: # (TODO: Review and update if needed)

 ---
-name: Bug reports
+name: Bug report
-about: Create a report to help us improve
+about: Create a report to help improve project
 title: ''
 labels: bug
 assignees: ''